 \subsection{Identifying Candidate Influential Nodes}

-To identify influential nodes for adversarial perturbation, we apply \textit{GAFExplainer}~\cite{ying2019gnnexplainer} to the surrogate model $f_{\zeta}$.
+To identify influential nodes for adversarial perturbation, we apply \textit{GAFExplainer}~\cite{Hu2025} to the surrogate model $f_{\zeta}$, which identifies an important subgraph of this GNN by taking into account its topology and node attributes.
 The surrogate model produces the prediction $y_{\mathcal{O},u}$ for the target node $u$, together with intermediate node embeddings from each of its $L$ layers.
 These embeddings are used by GAFExplainer to trace the regions of the graph that most influence the target node's output.
 GAFExplainer first uses a \textit{node attribute augmentation} module, which uses an attention mechanism to aggregate embeddings from the neighbors of each node, producing enhanced node features that reflect both temporal and structural context.
 These augmented features are combined with layer-wise GNN embeddings using a \textit{fusion embedding} module.
 Edge embeddings are then passed through a learnable \textit{weight generator}, followed by a \textit{mask fuser}, which uses a binary concrete distribution to construct a pseudo-discrete mask over the edges.
 The resulting mask extracts a candidate subgraph, which is re-evaluated by the surrogate GNN to produce a subgraph prediction \( y_{\mathcal{S},u} \).
-The explanation network is trained by minimizing the difference between \( y_{\mathcal{S},u} \) and $y_{\mathcal{O},u}$, allowing us to identify the most influential nodes for classifying the target node.
+The explanatory network is trained by minimizing the difference between \( y_{\mathcal{S},u} \) and $y_{\mathcal{O},u}$, allowing it to identify the most influential nodes for classifying the target node.